zubair-irshad/CenterSnap/README.md

 ```bash
 ./runner.sh net_train.py @configs/net_config.txt
 ```

+Note than *runner.sh* is equivalent to using *python* to run the script.
+Additionally it sets up the PYTHONPATH and CenterSnap Enviornment Path automatically.

 2. Finetune on NOCS Real Train (Note that good results can be obtained after finetuning on the Real train set for only a few epochs i.e. 1-5):
 ```bash